lley154/littercoin/README.md

 # Littercoin Open Source Repository
 ## Problem Statement
 Litter and plastic pollution are global problems.
-Crowdsourcing data can help fix this, but data collection tools, visualisations and incentives remain significantly underdeveloped
+Crowdsourcing data can help fix this, but data collection tools, visualizations and incentives remain significantly underdeveloped
 ## The Solution
 Littercoin is the first token rewarded for doing citizen science by simply walking around with a smart phone and start collecting information about your local environmental surroundings.
 ## The Application